 The next day they went back to the mansion, his father crowing about the riches before them.
-The young man took them straight to Isabella.
-She was afraid and the man-faced boy ached with the knowledge he was the cause.
-He threw himself into his performance, drowning his doubt in the rituals.
-When he laid hands on Isabella to draw the demons out, she pulled away, twisting in fear.
+The young man took them straight to Isabella, who was afraid.
+The man-faced boy ached knowing he was the cause.
+He threw himself into his performance, drowning his doubt in the fake rituals.
+When he tried to lay hands on Isabella, she pulled away, twisting in fear.
 His father barked at her brother and they held her down.
-The man-faced boy took her hands in his.
-He gripped tight, expecting her to pull away.
+The man-faced boy gripped her hands tight, expecting her to pull away.
 She gasped, and after a moment she squeezed back.
 Their hands were almost the same size.

-The next time they went to the mansion, Isabella wanted to see the man-faced boy alone.
-His father was unhappy, but allowed a short meeting.
-The man-faced boy crept into the room, his heart beating with a fear he couldn’t name.
+The next time they went to the mansion, Isabella asked to see the man-faced boy alone.
+His father allowed a short meeting.
+The man-faced boy crept into her room, his heart beating with a fear he couldn’t name.
 Isabella seemed to be sleeping and he turned away, only to be stopped by her frail voice calling him to her side.

 “Take my hand,” she said.
 He obeyed.
 Her soft hands traced the geography of his.
 She reached out and touched his arms, his body, felt his clothes.
 The man-faced boy was too scared to breathe; scared of what was happening, scared it would stop.

-His father beat him unconscious that night and Pedro threw in a few kicks for good measure.
+That night his father beat him unconscious.
+Pedro threw in a few kicks for good measure.
 The next day the news reached them that Isabella had passed away in the night.
 Knowing her father would come for them, the family fled.

 They soon set up shop in a new area, far distant from their home.
 The man-faced boy resisted at first but with fists and boots it was made clear to him that his face was his fortune.
-With nowhere else to turn, he accepted his lot.
-Life returned to its familiar patterns and the days and weeks passed.
+Life returned to its familiar patterns.
 Winter turned to spring, spring to summer and summer to autumn, and with each passing season the man-faced boy grew taller and stronger.
-And as he grew, he stopped being the man-faced boy, and just became a man.
+And as he grew, he stopped being the man-faced boy, and soon, he was just a man.

 He tried hard to compensate.
 His performances became more violent, more brutal, more extreme.
 But his visage no longer inspired fear and the pilgrims stopped coming.
 The money dried up.
 He lost his usefulness to his family and they blamed him for their failing fortunes.
+They turned him out on the street.
 He had no real skills, no understanding of the way the world worked.
-He looked like a man but was as helpless as a newborn.
-They turned him out on the street.
-Soon he was back haunting the fringes of life, looking for his place and each night his dreams were haunted by the blind girl who saw the truth.
+He looked like a man but was as helpless as a newborn, and soon he was back haunting the fringes of life.
+By day, he would scrabble in the gutters and at night he would bed down with animals, all of his dreams haunted by the blind girl who saw the truth.